How Seagate SSDs Fail

 Diagnose the failure category

 If the controller responds to PC-3000 SSD, we check firmware status, FTL integrity, & NAND health.
 If the controller is dead (no response at all), we use FLIR thermal imaging to locate shorted voltage regulators or failed PMICs on the PCB.
 A BarraCuda reporting "SATAFIRM S11" is a firmware failure.
-A FireCuda that dropped off PCIe entirely is either firmware or hardware.
+A FireCuda that dropped off PCIe is either firmware or hardware.

 - 03